 Install the 1/2 inch MNPT x 3/4 inch hose barb fittings to the refrigerant outlets on the Heat Exchanger.
+See drawing 6302.

-(See drawing 6302).
-Connect 3/4" hoses to the vapor outlet hose barbs on the Heat Exchanger and route as shown on drawing 6854.
+Connect the 3/4 inch hoses to the vapor outlet hose barbs on the Heat Exchanger and route to two or more vapor tubes, which have been welded onto the knives.